Spanish people use a lot of false anglicisms.

 Other false anglicisms (or pseudo-anglicisms) in Spanish

-footing = Spanish people use this to mean “jogging”.
+footing = Spanish people use this term to mean “jogging”.
 However, recently Nike has convinced them all that “running” is much cooler than footing.
 Or jogging.
 Or whatever you want to call it.

 puenting = bungee jumping.
 Here they tend to do it off bridges.
 Therefore, puente + ing = puenting.
 Just putting and -ing on the end of a Spanish word is a classic way to form fake anglicisms.
+For example, see the low cost airline “Vueling” that combines vuelo (flight) with the -ing ending.

 making off = I wasn’t sure whether to include this one, but even some otherwise intelligent people insist on calling a certain type of video making off.
 It’s a behind-the-scenes documentary, obviously.
 And people really need to watch my video about how of and off are completely different.